 “Notre Dame has survived so much for so long: the World Wars, the Vikings- and just seeing that happen, seeing the flames, seeing the spire come down…I mean I think of myself as a tough guy but I probably would have shed a tear or two,” Hoffman explained.

 Monsignor Andrew Baker at the campus seminary notes that millions, including those within the Catholic faith, have made pilgrimages to the sacred 800-year-old cathedral, taking in its famed gothic architecture that shines through gargoyles and stained glass windows.

-French President Emmanuel Macron called for an international fundraiser for the reconstruction of the damages, and those abroad here in the United States aim to help out as much as they can.
+French President Emmanuel Macron called for an international fundraiser for the reconstruction of the damages, and those abroad here in the

 “It is a suffering and it is devastating, but there is hope,” Baker added.